The Ultimate Guide to Pro Bono Work Experience

 Volunteers can train to become an appropriate adult.
 While the NAAN does not recruit volunteers directly, it will direct you to a scheme local to you.
 This is quite possibly one of the most rewarding pro bono opportunities available on this page, allowing you to see the criminal justice system from the inside.

 A drop-in clinic providing free legal advice and representation to the people of Paddington.
 This centre covers debt, employment, housing and welfare benefits law.
-While information online is sparse, it is likely that, similar to other law centres, they would generally welcome any volunteers with open arms and provide opportunities for these to do anything and everything from making tea to providing legal support to their lawyers.
-We would suggest calling ahead and asking for details.
+While information online is sparse, it is likely that, similar to other law centres, it would generally welcome any volunteers with open arms and provide opportunities for pro bono work.

 The Personal Support Unit trains volunteers with legal skills to provide practical and emotional support for litigants-in-person within the court system.
 Units are to be found in a variety of London courts, from Barnet County Court to the RCJ.
 Legend has it that the interview includes swerve-ball questions such as: “What would you do If a potential litigant-in-person came in to complain about the little green men hiding in their water-tank?”
 Empathy, patience, and communication skills are the order of the day here – you are a guide to the UK’s legal system but cannot provide any legal advice yourself.